|

 Alexey Miller, Chairman of the Gazprom Management Committee said: "The start-up of South Stream construction – is indeed a historical event.
 The project embodies the intention of Russia and the countries of Southern and Central Europe to strengthen the partnership in the energy sector and to create a new reliable system of Russian gas supplies to European consumers.
 South Stream is a comprehensive infrastructure project that will provide a powerful impetus to economies of participating countries."

-- South Stream to be designed for annual throughput of 63 billion cubic meters
+Natural Gas - South Stream to be designed for annual throughput of 63

 Source: South Stream Transport AG